AstraZeneca COVID-19 vaccine study paused after one illness :: WRAL.com

 AstraZeneca COVID-19 vaccine study paused after one illness

-Late-stage studies of AstraZeneca's COVID-19 vaccine candidate are on temporary hold while the company investigates if a report of a patient with a serious side effect is linked to the shot.
+Late-stage studies of AstraZeneca’s COVID-19 vaccine candidate are on temporary hold while the company investigates whether a recipient’s “potentially unexplained” illness is a side effect of the shot.

 In a statement issued Tuesday evening, the company said its “standard review process triggered a pause to vaccination to allow review of safety data.”